 Yellowstone Hidden Gems: Exploring Away from the Spotlight

-My favorite Yellowstone travel tip is to add these secret places in Yellowstone to your itinerary.
+My favorite Yellowstone travel tip is to add these secret places to your itinerary.
 From peaceful valleys to otherwordly pools, thermal areas, and waterfalls, these secret spots represent the diversity of this incredible place.

 Rolling green valley shortly before sunset in the spring.